CA Intermediate Syllabus 2020 (Nov Session) - Weightage, Topics and Sub topics, Exam Pattern

 Cost Control and Analysis

-Setting up of Standards, Types of Standards, Standard Costing as method of performance measurement.
+Setting up of Standards, Types of Standards, Standard Costing as a method of performance measurement.

 Calculation and Reconciliation of Cost Variances